 In addition to the improved classifier, Metaxa2 also introduces a new bundled tool to further analyze the taxonomy output.
 This tool, called the Metaxa2 Taxonomic Traversal Tool - metaxa2_ttt, summarizes the taxonomic output of Metaxa2 at different taxonomic levels.
-The It is designed to be run after Metaxa2 has completed, and uses the ".taxonomy.txt" output file as its input.
-Simply put, the traversal tool goes through the taxonomic predictions in the ".taxonomy.txt" output file and counts the number of entries associated with each taxonomic level.
+Simply put, the traversal tool goes through the taxonomic predictions in the ".taxonomy.txt"

+output file, and counts the number of entries associated with each taxonomic level.
 The levels are, roughly, corresponding to kingdoms, phyla, classes, orders, families, genera, species, and subspecies, in some cases followed by more specific annotations.
-The traversal tool can also filter the output according to reliability score, alignment length, percent identity to the best BLAST match and/or taxonomic group (for details, see table of options below).
+The traversal tool can also filter the output according to reliability score, alignment length, percent identity to the best BLAST match and/or taxonomic group.
 The output of metaxa2_ttt consists of a number of tab-separated text files containing group counts at different taxonomic levels (by numbers), and a summary file with the suffix ".taxonomy.summary.txt".
 Each of the count files has the following format:

-'''

-Bacteria; Actinobacteria; Actinobacteria 5

-Bacteria; Firmicutes; Bacilli 14

-Bacteria; Firmicutes; Clostridia 1

-Bacteria; Proteobacteria; Betaproteobacteria 2

-Bacteria; Unclassified Bacteria; 3
+Bacteria; Actinobacteria; Actinobacteria 5 Bacteria; Firmicutes; Bacilli Bacteria; Firmicutes; Clostridia 1 2 Bacteria; Proteobacteria; Betaproteobacteria Bacteria; Unclassified Bacteria;

-'''